liyong2123/cmsc320project/index.md

 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput " data-mime-type="text/markdown">
 <p>Prediction of game outcomes in League of Legends
 by Yong Li, William Ju,</p>
-<p>Introduction</p>
-<p>League of Legends is a game that is played by over 180 million players worldwide.
+<h2 id="Introduction">Introduction<a class="anchor-link" href="#Introduction">&#182;</a></h2><p>League of Legends is a game that is played by over 180 million players worldwide.
 It is undoubtly one of the most popular video games, with 120 monthly active users.
 League of Legends or LOL is a game played by 10 players in a single match that can range from 15-40 minutes on average.
 Each team (blue and red) consists of 5 players, each with a varying role.
 The objective of the game is to detroy the enemy's Nexus.</p>
 <p>Because LOL is such a popular game, the competitive scene has also seen a dramatic rise, with the 2021 Worlds Tournaments seeing peak 74 million concurrent viewers.
 Many players want to know what will give them a competitive edge in the game, and through this tutorial, we can get a deeper look into what factors contribute to the winning of games, and try to predict game outcomes.</p>
 <p>(Sources: <a href="https://activeplayer.io/league-of-legends/">https://activeplayer.io/league-of-legends/</a>  <a href="https://www.sportsbusinessjournal.com/Esports/Sections/Media/2021/11/Worlds-2021-Finals-AMA.aspx#:~:text=The%20finals%20between%20DWG%20KIA,60.33%25%20increase%20over%202020%2C%20according">https://www.sportsbusinessjournal.com/Esports/Sections/Media/2021/11/Worlds-2021-Finals-AMA.aspx#:~:text=The%20finals%20between%20DWG%20KIA,60.33%25%20increase%20over%202020%2C%20according</a>)</p>
-<p>Gathering the data:</p>
-<p>There are many datasets for LOL available, you can even pull directly from RIOT GAME's official API to gather the data you want.
+<h2 id="Gathering-the-data:">Gathering the data:<a class="anchor-link" href="#Gathering-the-data:">&#182;</a></h2><p>There are many datasets for LOL available, you can even pull directly from RIOT GAME's official API to gather the data you want.
 However, the official API has a limit of 100 calls per 2 minutes for normal users.
 For this reason, we will download a dataset from Kaggles(<a href="https://www.kaggle.com/bobbyscience/league-of-legends-diamond-ranked-games-10-min">https://www.kaggle.com/bobbyscience/league-of-legends-diamond-ranked-games-10-min</a>).
 This dataset contains approximately 10k games played by Diamond Ranked Players.</p>

 </div>
 </div><div class="jp-Cell jp-CodeCell jp-Notebook-cell   ">